-Quick Answer: For 2026, choose Polaris if you want a legendary pressure-side cleaner for a leaf-heavy pool — the 280 ($599) powers a debris bag off a booster pump and swallows big debris — or a smart robotic cleaner with iAquaLink app control like the Alpha iQ+ or VRX iQ+ ($1,499).
+Quick Answer: For 2026, choose Polaris if you want a legendary pressure-side cleaner for a leaf-heavy pool — the 280 (about $599) powers a debris bag off a booster pump and swallows big debris — or a smart robotic cleaner with iAquaLink app control like the Alpha iQ+ or VRX iQ+ (about $1,499).
 Choose Hayward if you want a low-maintenance robotic cleaner: the AquaVac 650 uses patented SpinTech filterless technology (18 hydrocyclones, no cartridge or bag to rinse) and a TouchFree debris canister, while its Poolvergnuegen suction cleaners are a great value for above-ground pools.
 In short, Polaris leads on pressure-side power and app-connected robots; Hayward leads on filterless convenience and above-ground/suction value.

 Polaris and Hayward are two of the oldest, most trusted names in automatic pool cleaning — but they built their reputations on different technologies.
 Polaris made the pressure-side cleaner famous and now fields a modern app-connected robotic range; Hayward is strongest in robotic cleaners with filterless canisters and in suction-side cleaners for above-ground pools.
 Picking between them is really about matching a cleaner type to your pool.